PayCape

 • Impact on Profitability: Amortization expenses reduce reported profits, even if they are non-cash.

-• Loan interest paid during amortization may be deductible depending on jurisdiction.
+• Loan interest paid during amortization may be deductible depending on the jurisdiction.

 • Amortization of intangibles must comply with accounting standards such as GAAP or IFRS.